scottvr/chimeracat/README.md

 Initially a quick and dirty code concatenator to output ipynb files from multiple py files, it has grown and evolved quite a bit in the short time since it was born.

+It now serves the original purpose of concatenation, and another use case that naturally evolved from collaborating with an LLM, that of summarizing to reduce (in some cases drastically) the size of the file, while aiming to retain as much relevant information as possible.

-It now serves the original purpose of concatenation, but it does so after analysing the files to determine the best order and remove duplicates and looping conditions, but in addition it can strip boilerplate code and make other intelligent choices about what to share.
-And since then, it gave birth to offspring too: (PHART)[https://github.com/scottvr/PHART]
+It does so by analysing the files to determine the best order to concatenate them in, and to eliminated duplicates and perpetual recursive importt loops.
+In addition it can strip boilerplate code and make other intelligent choices about what to leave out, and the heiristics are fully uswr defineablenvia custom confuguration, also in Python.

+Incidentally, ChimeraCat's reporting on the dependency graph it creates (using NetworkX) gave rise to the need for a text-based diagrammer for NetworkX Graphs (and GraphViz DOT or GraphML files to boot!), resulting in the birth of  the Python Heirarchical ASCII Rendering Tool.
+(PHART)[https://github.com/scottvr/PHART]

 ChimeraCat (ccat for short):